abdelrazzaq19/banking_app/README.md

 **Receipts.** Any transfer exports as a PDF (composed as text, so it stays selectable and searchable) or as a PNG of the on-screen card.
 Past transfers can be re-opened from history and exported again.

+**Editable profile.** Name and email can be changed from the profile screen, against the same rules that gate sign-up.
+Username is shown but not editable — it is how an account is found at sign-in.
+An email another account already uses is refused.

 **Profile picture.** Pick one from your files; it is cropped square, scaled to 256px and stored with the user record, so it survives a restart on web as well